 Let cool 10 minutes in the pan, then invert onto wire rack.

-Brush with lemon glaze while loaf is still warm.
+Drizzle or brush with lemon glaze while loaf is still warm.

 3 tsp lemon juice (about 1 lemon)

 1/2 cup icing sugar or castor sugar (finely ground sugar)

 "Eat a slice with tea and enjoy without guilt."